2026 Nissan Kicks Review America’s Best-Selling Small SUV Under $24K

 Fuel Economy

 A tepid engine has one upside: excellent mileage.
 The EPA rates FWD Kicks at 28 mpg city, 35 mpg highway, 31 combined.
 Adding AWD drops those figures only slightly to 27/34/30.
-During a mixed week that included rush-hour slogs and open two-lane cruising, our SR AWD test vehicle returned 30.1 mpg, which almost perfectly matched the EPA highway number.
-That’s the kind of real-world result that makes a difference when gas prices spike.
+Published owner and road-test reports commonly land near the low-30-mpg range in mixed use, which is the kind of real-world result that makes a difference when gas prices spike.
 With a light foot, 400 miles between fill-ups is entirely realistic.

 Try our Fuel Cost & Savings Calculator to see how much you could save annually versus a less efficient crossover.